karakun/karakun.github.io/_posts/2026-01-27-beyond-productivity.md

 Few would deny the potential benefits of using AI, for example in the medical research field for early detection of breast or skin cancer.
 If the price of mass deployment and tool optimization is that a large corporation gains access to the medical records of millions of people, a careful moral trade-off is required.
-Even if the use of such technology can still be ethically justified after weighing the benefits, society must remain conscious of the price it is paying.
+Even if the use of such technology can still be ethically justified after weighing the benefits, society must remain conscious of the price it is paying (Rosengrün, 2023).
 That price should be openly acknowledged, debated, and – where possible – actively negotiated, rather than silently accepted or surrendered to opaque data-collection practices.

 The same applies to software development.
 AI tools offer undeniable advantages, but their social, organizational, and ethical implications do not disappear simply because the tools are useful and user-friendly.
 Continuous reflection is not a luxury – it is a responsibility.

+## <a name="recommendations"></a> What Developers Can Do Today
+First of all, leading companies should be aware of existing biases and ethical implications, and the development of AI tools must actively take them into account.
+Nevertheless, it would be unrealistic to assume that these challenges can be resolved very soon and solely at the platform level.
+The effects described above emerge in everyday practice — and they can also be addressed there.

+Two concrete strategies are particularly effective and can be applied immediately.

+### Actively demand critique from the assistant
+When using AI to formulate requirements, designs, or solutions, developers can deliberately counteract its tendency toward affirmation.
+Instead of inviting help, they can require critical review: “Before proceeding with anything else, evaluate this requirement for ambiguities.
+Ask clarifying questions if you have any.” or “Tell me if there are any open source libraries out there that already solve this problem.” or “Critique this design from the perspective of best-practice Java development.
+Do not give compliments.”
+Used this way, the assistant becomes less reassuring and more adversarial, reintroducing friction and reflection.

+### Do not replace pair programming or peer review — augment them
+Rather than forgoing human collaboration, AI tools should be used alongside it.
+While an LLM can review code faster than any colleague, it lacks domain-specific context, architectural history, and shared responsibility.
+A human reviewer brings judgment and lived experience that cannot be simulated.
+Combined, both forms of feedback serve complementary roles — and preserving that balance is essential.

 ## <a name="references"></a> References